A day off in Paris? What’s that about then ?

 By this time it was nearly midday, so we availed ourselves of some fizzy drinks and unhealthy snacks under the tower and went over to the riverside to eat them.
 From here we crossed the bridge into the Trocadéro, where we found a couple of cunningly hidden geocaches as well as another virtual ( VIRTUAL REWARD 2017-2018 : TOUR EIFFEL ).
 This one requires you to pretend to be taller than the tower, and therefore involves the photography sitting on the floor to get the right angle.

 We hadn’t really planned much for the day other than “walking around a bit” and I had it in my mind we might be able to walk all the way along the Seine to Notre Dame, so with this in mind we set off walking upstream towards the Pont de l’Alma, the site of another virtual cache ( Liberty’s Flame ).
-At this one it’s necessary that you post a photo of yourself with the flame, and also requested that you give yourself a moment of quiet contemplation.
+At this one it’s necessary that you post a photo of yourself with the flame.
+It also requested that you give yourself a moment of quiet contemplation.
 It’s at the location where (in the tunnel beneath) Diana, Princess of Wales was involved in the car crash that resulted in her death.
 The monument called Liberty’s Flame was not originally built in her memory, but has become a bit of an unofficial memorial to her.

 The distance around to Notre Dame looked a bit much for walking all the way, so we decided we’d get a bit more value out of our all day metro tickets rather than walking the 3km between there and where we were.